jonathan-beebe/.vim/README.md

         # the normal `git submodule update` does not work for this purpose.
         git submodule foreach 'git pull origin master'

+Having problems with submodules?
+Need to remove one?
+[Check out this SO answer](http://stackoverflow.com/a/1260982/123781)

+1. Delete the relevant section from the `.gitmodules` file.
+2. Stage the `.gitmodules` changes `git add .gitmodules`
+3. Delete the relevant section from `.git/config`.
+4. Run `git rm --cached path_to_submodule` (no trailing slash).
+5. Run `rm -rf .git/modules/submodule_name`
+6. Commit
+7. Delete the now untracked submodule files `rm -rf path_to_submodule`

 Link the `vim` folder and `vimrc` to correct location.

 	ln -s /home/beebe/Source/vim /home/beebe/.vim